Replica method for eigenvalues of real Wishart product matrices: Replica approach to computing the extremal eigenvalues

-In the thermodynamic limit, we expect the minimum and maximum eigenvalues of $\mathbf{K}$ to be self-averaging.
+In the thermodynamic limit, we expect the typical minimum and maximum eigenvalues of $\mathbf{K}$, which define the edges of the bulk spectrum, to be self-averaging.
 Conditions on these eigenvalues can be obtained from the condition \eqref{eqn:stieltjes_eqn} on the Stieltjes transform (see Ref. \cite{akemann2013products}), but they can also be computed using a direct, physically meaningful method.

-In this approach, the eigenvalues are interpreted as the ground-state energies of a spherical spin glass, as studied by Kosterlitz, Thouless, and Jones \cite{kosterlitz1976spherical}.
+In this approach, the eigenvalues are interpreted as the ground-state energies of a spherical spin glass, as studied by Kosterlitz, Thouless, and Jones \cite{kosterlitz1976spherical}, and in subsequent random matrix theory works \cite{kabashima2010cavity,kabashima2012first,susca2019top}.
 Our starting point is the min-max characterization of the minimum and maximum eigenvalues as Rayleigh quotients: